 Defines agency roles and responsibilities at emergency incidents.

-Establishes the NIMS Incident Command System (ICS) standard as NYC's incident management system.
+Establishes the NIMS Incident Command System (ICS) standard as New York City's incident management system.

 Defines the ICS organizational structure.

-Establishes means of integrating regional, state, and federal agencies into a NYC response
+Establishes means of integrating regional, state, and federal agencies into a New York City response.

 Describes the operational implementation of CIMS.